NOH8 Campaign

-The NOH8 Campaign (NOH8 meaning "No Hate") is a charitable organization whose mission is to promote LGBTQ marriage, gender and human equality through education, advocacy, social media, and visual protest.
+The NOH8 Campaign (NOH8 meaning "No Hate") is a charitable organization whose mission is to advocate for same-sex marriage and gender equality through education, advocacy, social media, and visual protest.

 The campaign was created as photographic silent protest by celebrity photographer Adam Bouska and partner Jeff Parshley in response to the passage of Proposition 8.
 Photos featured subjects with duct tape over their mouths, symbolizing their voices being silenced by Prop 8 and similar legislation around the world, with "NOH8" painted on one cheek in protest.
 "H8" (leet for 'hate') is short for "Proposition H8" (pronounced "proposition hate"), a nickname used by critics of the proposition.
 The photos were featured on the campaign's website, as well as social networks, and a virtual world campaign in Second Life.

 The images appeared on social networking sites Facebook and Twitter to spread the message of equality.
 Some photographers and student groups set up their own photoshoots.
 The campaign photos circulated on the internet and appeared on many supporters' social networking profiles.
 Both LGBT and non-LGBT people participated in the photoshoots.
 Slogans popularized by the campaign included: #NOH8 "No Hate", #NOH8inMySt8 "No Hate In My State", #NOH8Worldwide "No Hate Worldwide", #AllLoveNOH8 "All Love No Hate".